Currency Swaps can be described as interest rate swaps in different currencies involving the exchange of principal amounts at inception and maturity.

 An interest rate swap involves the exchange of cash flows related to the interest payments on the designated notional amount.
 There is no exchange of notional at the inception of the contract, so the notional amount is the same for both sides of the currency and it’s delineated in the same currency.
 Principal exchange is redundant.

-In the case of a currency swap, however, principal exchange is not redundant.
+In the case of a currency swap, however, principal exchange is not redundant due to the differences in currency.
 The exchange of principal on the notional amounts is done at market rates, often using the same rate for the transfer at inception as is employed at maturity.

 Take the example of a U.S.-based company we’ll call Acme Tool & Die.
 Acme has raised money by issuing a Swiss Franc-denominated Eurobond with fixed semi-annual coupon payments of 6% on 100 million Swiss Francs.
 Up front, the company receives 100 million Swiss Francs from the proceeds of the Eurobond issue (ignoring any transaction or other fees) and is able to use the Swiss Francs to fund its U.S. operations.